electron/electron/docs/api/window-open.md

 The `features` string follows the format of standard browser, but each feature has to be a field of `BrowserWindow`'s options.

+**Note:** Node integration will always be disabled in the opened `window` if it is disabled on the parent window.

 ### `window.opener.postMessage(message, targetOrigin)`

 * `message` String